-Scotland v Ukraine - preview, team news & stats
+Scotland ready for emotionally charged encounter

 Scotland are without key defender Kieran Tierney as the Arsenal player recovers from knee surgery, while Rangers midfielder Ryan Jack had to withdraw due to a calf injury.

-Nathan Patterson has "run out of time a bit" having not played since late March as the Everton defender makes his way back from an ankle operation, but may be available should Scotland reach the final.
+Nathan Patterson has "run out of time a bit", having not played since late March as the Everton defender makes his way back from an ankle operation, but may be available should Scotland reach the final.

-Ukraine's home-based players have not been involved in any competitive action since December, with the war starting during their winter shutdown.
+Ukraine's home-based players have not been involved in any competitive action since December as the war began during their winter shutdown.

-Goalkeeper Andriy Lunin was last to join the squad after being an unused substitute for Real Madrid in Saturday's 1-0 victory over Liverpool in the Champions League final.
+Goalkeeper Andriy Lunin was the last to join the squad after being an unused substitute for Real Madrid in Saturday's 1-0 victory over Liverpool in the Champions League final.

 What they said

-Ukraine midfielder Oleksander Zinchenko: "Our mood, I would describe as a fighting mood, because everyone understands what is going on in Ukraine these days, what the situation is like on the ground.
+Ukraine midfielder Oleksandr Zinchenko: "Our mood, I would describe as a fighting mood, because everyone understands what is going on in Ukraine these days, what the situation is like on the ground.

 "That's why I would say our motivation is definitely 100 per cent to win.
-I'm pretty sure that all Ukraine who has this opportunity is going to watch us, and we are going to feel this support 100%.
+I'm pretty sure that all in Ukraine who have this opportunity is going to watch us, and we are going to feel this support 100%.

 "We can speak a lot but we need to do it on the pitch.
 We are going to try to make them happy and proud."

-Scotland goalkeeper Craig Gordon: "Everybody outwith will be feeling the enormity of the occasion, but we are kind of shielded from what's going on on the outside and we prepare like any other game we have done.
+Scotland goalkeeper Craig Gordon: "Everybody will be feeling the enormity of the occasion, but we are kind of shielded from what's going on, on the outside, and we prepare like any other game we have done.

 "It's probably impossible for us to actually know the full extent of everything they're going through, but Ukraine have been in a training camp for over a month now, so we're not expecting anything but their very best.

-"It will be a difficult one, but we're ready for it - we're in a good place."
+"It will be a difficult one, but we're ready for it.
+We're in a good place."

 Match stats